polpo/imagescribbler/README.md

 Program the E[E]PROM at U4 with the 341-0034-B.bin ROM image available at the [Apple II Documentation Project](https://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Peripherals/Printers/Apple%20ImageWriter%20LocalTalk%20Option%20Card/ROM%20Images/).

+Program the NVSRAM at U18 with X2444-imagescribbler.bin in this repository.
+If this chip is not programmed, the card may not show up in Chooser, and it will not be able to be renamed by [The Namer](https://macintoshgarden.org/apps/namer).

 To bridge JP1/2/3/4 (set according to instructions above), you have three options: solder in part of the cut off leads from the resistors or capacitors, use a solder bridge, or if you want to make it configurable, use 2.54mm pin